ricallinson/tpms/README.md

 	defer tires.StopMonitoring()
 	sensors := tires.Read()

 There is an option for logging the raw data from the sensors.
-This will keep logging until `.StopMonitoring()` is called or the processes is exited.
+This will keep logging until `.StopMonitoring()` is called or the process is exited.

 	tires, err := tpms.NewTpms()
 	tires.Log("/path/to/file")